ericlbarnes/codeigniter-simpletest/README.md

 ## NOTES:

 Inside the "tests" directory I include two example test files.
 The test_users_model.php will not run on its own because your application would not include the same users model as the example file.
-It is supplied just as an example.
+It is supplied just as a guide.

 # Screenshots